19 The Casselberry Event

 Eva wept as she felt Gira’s lifeforce leave.
 She held the farm girl close, wishing she was the one who passed away.
 As a healer, Eva knew her wounds were severe and may still cost her life.

 All Bashan could do was urge his horses to run faster.
 He wondered what he would find when he arrived in Midland.
-Knowing his horses gave him everything, Bashan felt the trip took too long.
+Even though he knew his horses gave him everything, Bashan felt the trip took too long.

 “Quick, I need help.
 Someone wounded the Lady of Bon Abbi, and her companion is severely hurt.”